 Happy Weird-Ass Pirate Multicart Day 2011

-June 18th, 2011
+June 18th, 2011 by sardoose

 Last night, I dreamed that I was at a flea market, browsing for sweet deals.
 As often happens in these dreams, I encountered an out-of-the-way stall that held all sorts of video game treasures.
 Prototypes.
 Unreleased games.
 Rare Japanese titles.
 Everything was so cheap that I could have easily bought the entire lot…if the dealer accepted debit cards.
 As it happened, I only had two dollars in my wallet.